Chunkook/Monthly-Expenses/README.md

 ## Codebase

-1) Server-side is based on Python's Flask Library;
+1) Server-side is based on Flask;

 2) Backend is a SQL database;

-3) Frontend is simply HTML with Jinja 2, CSS, Python and a little bit of JavaScript;
+3) Frontend is simply HTML, CSS, Python and a little bit of JavaScript;

 ## Video example
 `https://www.youtube.com/watch?v=ihzBaZ2GEqo`